usernameisnull/kruise-game/docs/en/user_manuals/network.md

 #### Example

 Exclusive Bandwidth EIP Created with Pod
-For other available annotations, refer to Huawei Cloud documentation.
+Note: The EIP created here belongs to the default enterprise project.
+Huawei Cloud currently does not support specifying enterprise projects in this mode.
 ```yaml
 apiVersion: game.kruise.io/v1alpha1
 kind: GameServerSet